Dynamics, Ringdown, and Accretion-Driven Multiple Quasi-Periodic Oscillations of Kerr-Bertotti-Robinson Black Holes: Numerical Evolution of BHL Accretion in the KBR Spacetime

 Around $t \approx 21000M$, a major structural transition occurs.
 The shock cone collapses, and the accretion flow reorganizes into a toroidal structure surrounding the BH.
 This torus is visible in the color maps as a circular ring of enhanced density with nearly closed contours, indicating a quasi-equilibrium configuration.
 The velocity vectors show that the matter has acquired sufficient azimuthal rotation to become trapped in the effective potential of the KBR spacetime.
 In this regime, the large scale flip-flop oscillation ceases, and the system transitions into a pressure supported, quasi-periodically oscillating torus with an inner radius very close to the BH horizon.

-In the later stages of the simulation, from $t \approx 22000M$ to $t = 57000M$, the toroidal structure remains stable and maintains its rotation around the BH.
+In the later stages of the simulation, from $t \approx 22000M$ to $t = 57000M$, the toroidal structure remains stable and maintains rotation around the BH.
 The torus persists throughout the computational domain until the final simulation time.
 As matter gradually falls inward due to gravitational attraction, the high density inner region of the torus becomes more compact, more circular, and exhibits quasi-periodic motion, as clearly seen in the final row of Fig.\ref{color_dena09B0005}.
-The velocity field continues to show a coherent rotational pattern, and the absence of large deformations or oscillations indicates that the magnetic parameter $B = 0.005 (1/M^{2})$ places the system in a regime where long term torus stability is favored.
+The velocity field continues to show a coherent rotational pattern, and the absence of large deformations or oscillations indicates that the magnetic parameter $B = 0.005 (1/M)$ places the system in a regime where long-term torus stability is favored.

 However, as discussed in detail in Fig.\ref{color_dena09B001}, the final snapshots of Fig.\ref{color_dena09B0005} reveal that the matter begins to accrete closer to the horizon over time.
 Between $t = 42000M$ and $t = 57000M$, the density in the inner region increases by nearly a factor of five.
-Since the wind-pressure force coming from the upstream region becomes more dominant than the forces generated by the angular momentum around the BH, the torus is expected to eventually lose stability and transition back into a flip–flop oscillation regime.
+Since the wind-pressure force coming from the upstream region becomes more dominant than the forces generated by the angular momentum around the BH, it is expected that the torus eventually loses stability and transitions back into a flip–flop oscillation regime.
 In fact, this behavior was observed at higher magnetic strengths.
 Thus, the evolution shown in Fig.\ref{color_dena09B0005} highlights the delicate balance between rotation, magnetic curvature, and gravitational focusing that governs accretion in the KBR spacetime.

-In cases $a = 0.9M$ and $B = 0.01(1/M^{2})$, the temporal evolution of the accretion morphology shown in Fig.\ref{color_dena09B001} corresponds to a situation in which the magnetic curvature parameter is twice as large as in Fig.\ref{color_dena09B0005}.
+In cases $a = 0.9M$ and $B = 0.01(1/M)$, the temporal evolution of the accretion morphology shown in Fig.\ref{color_dena09B001} corresponds to a situation in which the magnetic curvature parameter is twice as large as in Fig.\ref{color_dena09B0005}.
 As clearly illustrated in Fig.\ref{color_dena09B001}, the combined interaction between gravitational focusing, BH rotation, magnetic curvature effects, and the wind pressure of the upstream inflowing material gives rise to multiple distinct dynamical phases.